In a world of eblasts and Facebook invites, sometimes the best way to market your business is through traditional snail mail.

 8. This quirky design from a noodle company takes winter and uses it as an excellent way to let the season drive business.

-Traditional direct-mail marketing has its time and place, and if you use an eye-catching, powerful design, there's a high likelihood that your target audience will take more than a second look at your piece of promotional material.
+Traditional marketing has its time and place, and if you use an eye-catching, powerful design, there's a high likelihood your target audience will take more than a second look at your piece of promotional material.
 The key is creativity and balance.
 Good luck!